 Using the Alexa EQ with Voice Commands

 Just like with almost every other setting on your Echo speaker, you can control the EQ settings with voice commands.
-Unfortunately, this doesn’t apply (yet) if you are outside of the US.
+Unfortunately, this doesn’t apply (yet) to everywhere outside of the US.
+It is, however, available as a feature in most territories.

-If you are in the UK or elsewhere that has Alexa, you will need to control the EQ settings in the Alexa app.
+If you are in a country where the Alexa Equaliser voice feature isn’t available, you will need to control the EQ settings in the Alexa app.
 You can quickly test this by saying “Alexa, turn up the bass”.
 If Alexa replies with “I can’t control EQ on this device” you will be forced to use your boring old fingers to adjust the settings.

 The simplest way to control the EQ settings on your Echo speaker is to use commands similar to the volume commands: